Numorian/yawast-ng/CONTRIBUTING.md

 All Python files (except those in the `yawast\external` directory) should include the following header:

 ```
-# Copyright (c) 2013 - 2025 Adam Caudill and Contributors.
+# Copyright (c) 2013 - 2025 Numorian, Inc. and Contributors.
-# This file is part of YAWAST which is released under the MIT license.
+# This file is part of yawast-ng which is released under the MIT license.
 # See the LICENSE file for full license details.
 ```